awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2config-service.md

 1. In the list of services, right\-click **EC2Config**, and select **Restart**\.

-If you don't need to update the configuration settings, create your own AMI, or use Amazon EC2 Systems Manager \(SSM\), you can delete and uninstall the service\.
+If you don't need to update the configuration settings, create your own AMI, or use AWS Systems Manager, you can delete and uninstall the service\.
 Deleting a service removes its registry subkey\.
 Uninstalling a service removes the files, the registry subkey, and any shortcuts to the service\.

 **To delete the EC2Config service**